moviecollection/open-subtitles/README.md

 [![Nuget Version][nuget-shield]][nuget]
 [![Nuget Downloads][nuget-shield-dl]][nuget]

-> Note: This package is based on beta release of the [OpenSubtitles REST API][opensub-docs].
+> Note: This package is based on the beta release of the [OpenSubtitles REST API][opensub-docs].

 ## Installing
 You can install this package by entering the following command into your `Package Manager Console`: